ubrant/documents-reader/README.md

 # ***UBD Documents Reader***

-*UBD* Documents' Reader checks validity of [**UBD formatted** documents](https://github.com/ubrant/documents-format) and generates well-formatted output.
-It is intended to help (with easy modifications) in feeding data into destination databases or generating any desired format.
+*UBD Documents Reader* checks the validity of special [**UBD formatted** documents](https://github.com/ubrant/documents-format) and generates well-formatted output.
+It is intended to help (with easy modifications) in feeding data into destination databases or generating documents in any desired format.

 &nbsp;